 Ideas For Educators

-- If possible, provide opportunities for students to continue participating in affinity groups, student groups or clubs that encourage students to share their experience with one another.
+- If possible, provide opportunities for students to continue participating in affinity groups, student groups, or clubs that encourage students to share their experience with one another.
 Some virtual conference platforms include options for creating smaller conference rooms, which can facilitate student sharing

 - Set aside virtual class time for students to socialize.
-If your school is 100% virtual, make a plan for returning to in-person classes that provides opportunities for students to connect with one another socially.
+If your school is 100% virtual, make a plan for returning to in-person classes that provide opportunities for students to connect with one another socially.